 Bush Cooking - another way to enjoy the fire

-In this bush cooking ultimate guide I will share with you everything I know so you can do it yourself.
+In this bush cooking ultimate guide, we share everything we know so you can do it yourself.

 Campfire - now always with a meal